bokulich-lab/nf-ducken/README.md

 * `denoised_table`: Path to QIIME 2 artifact containing a denoised feature table
 * `denoised_seqs`: Path to QIIME 2 artifact containing denoised sequences corresponding with the above feature table

+### Bypassing parameter validation

+To bypass the automated parameter validation, the user should set `params.validate_parameters` to `False` when issuing the execution command.

 ## Outputs

 * `outDir/taxonomy.qza`: Artifact containing frequencies for features collapsed to a given level (default genus).